All Episodes

 You're actually targeting everybody.

-If people have lost their jobs here, I mean the the which is always the case.
+I mean, which is always the case.

-And this is the this is the dirty little secret.
+And this is the dirty little secret.

-The way that though Obama speaks, though, like you just said, he's out there targeting the rich people, that's what his voters think.
+The way that, though Obama speaks, though, like you just said, he's out there targeting the rich people.

 So they think he cares.

-They think he's doing all these things while targeting the rich, and this has been a standard operating procedure for a long time is to uh succeed with Shad and Freud uh to you know make these voters of Obama's happy when their lives don't change.
+And this has been a standard operating procedure for a long time, is to succeed with Shadden and Freuda to make these voters of Obama's happy when their lives don't change.

 In fact, when they get worse, their lives get worse, but they're supposed to be happy because the rich somehow are getting shafted at the same time.

-The White House has invited the co-founder and the CEO of Twitter, a guy named Ev Williams, to the White House today to um join in a discussion of young business leaders, a young business leaders summit to discuss the economic crises.
+How many of you people out there, Twitter, the White House has invited the co-founder and the CEO of Twitter, a guy named Ev Williams, to the White House today to join in a discussion of young business leaders, a young business leader's summit to discuss the economic crises.

-Ev Williams has six million members.
+Ev Williams has 6 million members.